stephini/SMAS_Launcher/readme.md

 ## Option 1: Using the Executable (Simpler and Cleaner)

+Executable versions for Mac and Linux will be forthcoming.

 1. Go to the "Releases" section of the repository.
 2. Download the latest release.
 3. Create a new folder and place the downloaded executable in it.